Pranoti789/PortfolioProjects/README.md

 ## About Me
 I am a very keen data analyst with a wide interest in learning different technologies related to data analytics and visualisations.
-I am a Masters student specializing in Data Analytics.
-I have worked for Capgemini India in data visualisation tool like Power Bi which best intrests me as well as Azure Data Analysis Services including
+I am a Masters student specializing
+Specialised in Data Analytics.
+Intrested in visualisation tool like Power Bi as well as Azure Data Analysis Services including Azure data Factory, Databricks.
-Azure data Factory, Databricks.
-I have also leveraged my knowledge scope in learning Data Science and Machine Learning areas as a part of my M.Sc degree which is a positive addition to my skill sets.
-The projects below showcase some of my work in the above fields.
+I have also leveraged my knowledge scope in learning Data Science and Machine Learning areas

+📫 Reach out me  email id : pranotideshmukh789@gmail.com
 ## Projects List
 1. [Project 1 Name](link-to-project-1): Description of project 1.
 2. [Project 2 Name](link-to-project-2): Description of project 2.